jorgeas80/nicar2016-python-testing-debugging-exercises/README.md

 What's the "unit"?

 You can see from the assertions that the test is calling `format_cardinal_number()` with different inputs and comparing the return value with expected results.
 In this test, `format_cardinal_number()` is the "unit" under test.

+### unittest

+For this workshop, we're using Python's built in [unittest](https://docs.python.org/2/library/unittest.html) package.

+Unittest is a framework that makes it easier to write, organize and run tests.
+It provides tools for:

+* test fixtures - the set up and tear down for tests.
+This might involve creating a test database, reading test data from a file or instantiating an object used in multiple tests
+* test cases - tests code against specified inputs
+* test suites - a collection of test cases
+* test discovery and running

+Here are some basics for getting started with unittest:

+* Create a module in a file named `test_<some_identifier_for_what_youre_testing>.py`
+* Import `unittest`
+* Create a subclass of `unittest.TestCase`
+* Implement tests as methods of your test case named `test_<some_identifier_for_the_unit_under_test>`

+Assertions methods of `unittest.TestCase` help us check our expectations:

+* assertEqual(a, b)
+* assertNotEqual(a, b)
+* assertTrue(x)
+* assertFalse(x)
+* assertIs(a, b)
+* assertIsNot(a, b)
+* assertIsNone(x)
+* assertIn(a, b)
+* assertNotIn(a, b)
+* assertIsInstance(a, b)
+* assertNotIsInstance(a, b)

+For a full list of assertion methods see the [unittest.TestCase docs](https://docs.python.org/2/library/unittest.html#unittest.TestCase).

+### Test driven development (TDD)

+It's a good practice to write our tests *before we write the code that does stuff*.
+We watch the tests fail and then implement our code until the tests pass.
+This helps us think through the interface, design and behavior of our function or procedure before we implement our code.
+It also means that we'll always have a test that will let us make sure that future changes to the code don't accidently break something else.

+### Excercise: Let's write a test case

+We're going to write a function called `parse_name()` that takes a string as an input.
+The string will be a comma separated list of name components in the format "last,first,middle,suffix".
+For example:

+    Hing, Geoff, George

+The function should return a dictionary with keys for each component.
+For example:

+    {
+        "first_name": "Geoff",
+        "last_name": "Hing",
+        "middle_name": "George",
+        "Suffix": None
+    }

+Create a test case in `tests/test_names.py` with a test or tests for `parse_name()`.

+Then, implement `parse_names()` so it passes the test.

 ## Writing testable code